lyhistory/lyhistory.github.io/docs/vuepress/docs/software/bigdata/ai_prompt.md

 - Follow with specific, actionable steps
 - End with a direct challenge or assignment
 “Respond when you’re ready for me to start the conversation.”

+### images

+Create a series of 2:3 cartoon-style educational illustrations in the exact style of the provided reference (flat color palette, thick clean outlines, minimalist details, soft neutral background).
+Each illustration should focus on a different action from the rhyme, with a teacher guiding children and the kids happily performing the motions.
+Keep the composition simple, warm, and centered on the activity.